 “I wonder if lionfish is really all that good seeing how people like you ascribe such magical flavors to it.
 It seems a bit disingenuous; contrived for the purposes of advancing your cause.”

 Wow.
-While the consumption of lionfish is certainly a cornerstone of the World Lionfish Hunters Association’s foundational philosophies, I’d still be hard-pressed to put my name to anything I didn’t feel was honest… especially food!
-Standing a moment in their shoes though, I see how the simple (but genius) reef conservation catch phrase, “Eat ‘em to beat ‘em.” could be dismissed as folly, which got me thinking that it would be a much more powerful statement to the skeptics just to offer up a collection of uncensored opinions of the many people who do not have some nefarious motive to tell the world what lionfish truly taste like… “Why not ask many people what they thought for this article, too?”
+While the consumption of lionfish is certainly a cornerstone of our foundational philosophy, I’d still be hard-pressed to put my name to anything I didn’t feel was honest… especially food!
+Standing a moment in their shoes though, I see how the simple (but genius) reef conservation catch phrase, “Eat ’em to beat ’em.” could be dismissed as folly, which got me thinking that it would be a much more powerful statement to the skeptics just to offer up a collection of uncensored opinions of the many people who do not have some nefarious motive to tell the world what lionfish truly taste like… “Why not ask many people what they thought for this article, too?”

-I put this question out to the WLHA social networks and received a nice variety of responses, none that I would describe as negative at all and, rather surprisingly, no trolls calling us “stupid fish-killers with small man-parts” either,
+I put this question out to the lionfish hunting social networks and received a nice variety of responses, none that I would describe as negative at all and, rather surprisingly, no trolls calling us “stupid fish-killers with small man-parts” either,

 “How would you personally describe what lionfish tastes like?”